Land of mountains: A guide to enjoying Nagano's great outdoors

 Family-friendly fun at Xtrem Aventures Hakuba Tsugaike WOW.
 (Image credit: Xtrem Aventures Hakuba Tsugaike WOW)

 Looking for some activities to do?
 For some exciting family-friendly fun that you can enjoy with children, check out Xtrem Adventures Hakuba Tsugaike WOW, near the top of the Eve Gondola.
 Hailing from France, Xtrem Adventures is an adventure facility with over 150 locations worldwide, and Hakuba is their first location in Japan.
 At the facility, you can try out an assortment of net adventures, bouncy obstacle courses, high obstacle courses, and more.

 Access to Hakuba

 Hakuba is a 1-hour bus ride (¥2,200 one-way) from Nagano City.
-If coming by train, it takes about 3 hours from JR Nagano Station, 1 hour by Limited Express from JR Matsumoto Station.
+If coming by train, it takes about 3 hours from JR Nagano Station, or 1 hour by Limited Express from JR Matsumoto Station.
 Alternatively, visitors can take a 3-hour 40-minute train ride on the Limited Express Azusa from JR Shinjuku Station.
 However, take note that this train departs only once a day in the morning.

 If you ask me what my favourite place in Japan is, without hesitation my answer will always be Kamikochi.
 Nestled among soaring peaks and deep valleys, the Northern Alps region is a mecca for climbers, with Kamikochi (上高地 Kamikōchi) being the gateway for various hikes into these mountains.